yanutetsu/go-debug/README.md

 # feature

-Print the string to standartd output with the file name and line number where the method was called.
+It outputs a string with the file name and line number to which the function was called.

 # func Print